A threshold crossed this month. A number to blame for the stamina reduction, typed letter reversing, and creaky joints.

 So how to compare such a visit, and a garden maintained and nurtured over 300 years, by the same family, with Thenford?
 A short drive away, but a world apart in overall impact, as we would soon discover.

 The immediate obvious difference was the visitor numbers.
 Advance ticket sales only maybe, and twice the entry charge, but a steady stream of cars driving onto the grassy meadow (lacking any floral diversity, interestingly), due North of the house, and many stewards guiding visitors to the garden entrance.
 But what of first impressions?

 Where to go first?
 This is a vast site of 70 acres, with multiple areas, so we aimed to finish near the tea barn, and headed for some of the more formal parts of the garden first.
 But not before the very special treat of having a close encounter with a hare.

 Which seemed unfazed by the many people milling around in front of the elegant house, where a feature throughout the garden – large bronze sculptures of a pair of cormorants – dominated the scene overlooking the re-landscaped lake.
 Many objects and ideas at Thenford are super-sized, appropriate to the scale of the garden and its ambitions.

 There is much to admire at Thenford, and in the opening to their jointly authored book, “Thenford – The Creation Of An English Garden”, Anne acknowledges that Michael is a very wealthy man, thanks to building up his Haymarket publishing firm, after first cutting his teeth on property development, as a student.
 Click here for the Michael Heseltine wikipedia page.
-You will notice it is a very lengthy record of a very busy existence.
-Or here for a more human slant on the couple, and discover how the lad from Swansea has done very well for himself after a risky, or risque, early venture in founding the Tit Club (for bird enthusiasts) at Prep school, progressing via Shrewsbury School, and then Oxford, to a life clearly driven by ambition and great achievements.
+You will notice it’s a very lengthy record of a very busy existence.
+Or here for a more human slant on the couple, and discover how the lad from Swansea has done very well for himself after a risky, or risqué, early venture in founding the Tit Club (for bird enthusiasts) at prep school, progressing via Shrewsbury School, and then Oxford, to a life clearly driven by ambition and great achievements.